Photography by Kawika Chetron

 "Only once every six months, son.
 And in six months, I'll be floating down River 16, another lump for Frank to drag out and put on the conveyor."

 "But," he begins to sob and grips my hand like he used to when he was a frightened boy.

 "You'll make it, Gino.
 I know you will.
-Remember that I love you.
-Think of your wife and daughter often and you will serve your years here with purpose."
+Remember I love you.
+Think of your wife and daughter often, and you will serve your years here with purpose."

 I hug myself away from H-125's dismal horizon and imagine I am holding my granddaughter, my Jeanie.
 These are the things that give life meaning.
 Not numbers on a screen, or job security with hospital benefits.
 As I squeeze myself, I feel her squirm and nuzzle me with her soft, little-girl skin.
 I hear her giggle and squeal with ticklish laughter.
 I see her growing tall and broad-shouldered on the sweat money from my toiling and I am happier than a man has ever been on this awful dusty rock.

 I near G sector and begin to smell the river.
 I am happy to go to work today, to keep my mind from melancholy, to remind myself of the realities.
 But still, I have a granddaughter.
 This, somehow, makes the scent sweeter than it's ever been, and though I know it must be my brain playing tricks, I remember the smell of a freshly washed child and baby powder.
 As I suit up, I breathe in baby oil and diaper cream.
 As I walk to my chest-deep platform in sector 3-C of River 16, I hear soft lullabies.
 As I hook a rusty old filing cabinet and motion to the crane man to pull it out, I feel, for the first time in 14 years, like a proud father again.